Import ICS Feeds

 ICS feeds work with both delivery modes:

-- Direct -- Events are written directly to the target calendar (Google, Microsoft, Apple, or a hosted calendar).
+- Direct -- Events are written directly into the target calendar (Google, Microsoft, Apple, or a hosted calendar).